(See also Overview of Pancreatic Endocrine Tumors.)

-A glucagonoma is a pancreatic α-cell tumor that secretes glucagon, causing hyperglycemia and a characteristic skin rash.
+A glucagonoma is a pancreatic alpha-cell tumor that secretes glucagon, causing hyperglycemia and a characteristic rash.
 Diagnosis is by elevated glucagon levels and imaging studies.
 Tumor is localized with CT and endoscopic ultrasound.
 Treatment is surgical resection.

-Glucagonomas are a type of pancreatic endocrine tumor (see Overview of Pancreatic Endocrine Tumors) that arises from the alpha cells of the pancreas.
+Glucagonomas are a type of pancreatic endocrine tumor that arises from the alpha cells of the pancreas.
 Glucagonomas are very rare but similar to other islet cell tumors in that the primary and metastatic lesions are slow-growing: 15-yr survival is common.
 Eighty percent of glucagonomas are malignant.
 The average age at symptom onset is 50 yr; 80% of patients are women.
-A few patients have multiple endocrine neoplasia type 1 (see Multiple Endocrine Neoplasia, Type 1 (MEN 1)).
+A few patients have multiple endocrine neoplasia type 1.

 Locally applied, oral, or parenteral zinc may cause the erythema to disappear, but resolution may occur after simple hydration or IV administration of amino or fatty acids, suggesting that the erythema is not solely caused by zinc deficiency.